A Comprehensive Interpretation of Fermi-LAT Pulsars: Fundamental-Plane Death Border, Visibility Thresholds, and GeV-TeV Unification: Observational consequences

 The significant reduction in pulsar gamma-ray luminosity and spectral cutoff energy at lower spin-down powers emphasizes the need for sensitive observational facilities in the MeV energy range.
 At photon energies below $\sim 1$--10~MeV, however, synchrotron components from pairs and primaries are expected to dominate the flux over the curvature component that underlies our FP-based visibility analysis \citep[e.g.,][]{2015ApJ...811...63H,2018ApJ...869L..18H,2021ApJ...923..194H}.
 For most LAT pulsars, these synchrotron components carry a smaller fraction of the total high-energy power than the GeV curvature peak, with the Crab being a notable exception.
 In this low-energy regime, synchrotron emission from primary and secondary pairs, whether produced inside the light cylinder or in the ECS reconnection layers, will generally set the observable spectrum.
 Thus, the visibility line derived here should be interpreted as a condition on where the high-energy ECS accelerator remains efficient and can sustain bright MeV--GeV core emission, rather than as a detailed model of the pair-synchrotron output at the lowest MeV energies.

 Future telescopes, such as the planned All-sky Medium Energy Gamma-ray Observatory eXplorer (AMEGO-X) \citep{2022JATIS...8d4003C} and the Gamma-Ray and AntiMatter Survey (GRAMS) Compton/pair telescope concept \citep{2020APh...114..107A}, are specifically designed to bridge the current observational gap between keV X-ray and GeV gamma-ray instruments.
+A smaller, nearer-term forerunner is the Compton Spectrometer and Imager (COSI) mission \citep{2024icrc.confE.745T}.
 With improved sensitivity and a broader effective energy range, AMEGO-X and similar next-generation missions that utilize advanced detection technologies, such as Time Projection Chambers (TPCs) \citep{2025arXiv250214841S}, will be crucial both for detecting the predicted MeV-dominated, GeV-faint pulsar, magnetar, and other compact objects below the LAT sensitivity threshold and for mapping the pair-synchrotron components in already LAT-detected pulsars.
 Such MeV-focused missions could directly test theoretical predictions regarding emission regimes, death lines, and transitions described above, significantly enhancing our understanding of pulsar emission physics and population characteristics.